 A mouthguard is a soft piece of plastic molded to fit over the teeth of the upper jaw.
 Without one, anyone who participates in physical activity increases their likelihood of an injury to the teeth and soft tissues of the mouth.

 A custom-fit mouthguard offers the ideal option to ensure athletes have the proper protection.
-Custom-fit mouthguards are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Custom-fit mouthguards are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Call us at (949) 258-9682 to find out why a custom option is the better choice.

 The Dangers of Not Using a Mouthguard

 For more than half a century, the American Dental Association has recommended the use of a properly-fitted mouthguard to reduce the risk of oral injury while participating in sports.
 Although mouthguards do not guarantee someone will not sustain an oral injury, athletes become 60 times more likely to get hurt when not wearing one.
 Hard hits and flying projectiles can all translate into a nightmare for the teeth and jaw.